doodlehead/Tierlist/README.md

 ## Implementation details

-- Built using Typescript and React
+- Built using Typescript and React + Vite
-- Firebase backend, check it out [here](https://github.com/doodlehead/firebase-tierlist)
-- The majority of components are functional using React Hooks
-- CSS styling is written with mobile-first in mind
+- Deployed using Vercel
 - Component library: [material-ui](https://material-ui.com/)
 - TV show and movie data fetched from [theTBDB's API](https://thetvdb.com/)
 - Anime and manga data fetched from [Jikan's API](https://jikan.moe/)
-- Static front-end served using Github Pages

-## TODO
+## Stuff to fix

 - Refactor `ListMaker` because it's getting big
 - Manage/delete old localStorage data?
 Have a delete button?
 - Paginate search results for TVDB API requests
 - Have a "show more" option for Jikan API requests
-- Take a look at some good open-source Typescript React projects for inspiration on proper application folder structure and organization
+- Take a look at some good open-source React projects for inspiration on proper application folder structure and organization
-- How to handle the refresh use-case when deployed to Github Pages?
+- Routing is done weird...

 ## Future changes